TI-Toolkit/tivars_lib_py/README.md

 ### As a Package

 Clone this repository or [download a release](https://github.com/TI-Toolkit/tivars_lib_py/tags) and extract the `tivars` directory to include it in your next project.
+Once downloaded, you can also use `pip` to install it locally.

 ### As a Submodule